stolostron/applier/README.md

 # IMPORTANT

-This is the v1.1.0 version of the applier which took a totaly different approach to create and update resources on kubebernetes and it is not compatible with the v1.0.1 version.
+This is the next generation of the applier which took a totaly different approach to create and update resources on kubebernetes and it is not compatible with the v1.0.1 version.
 Now the applier relies on the openshift/libragy.go to apply the rendered files on kubeberentes.
 You can fork the V1.0.1 latest version if you want to continue to improve it or switch to the V1.1.0 version.
 # Applier

 The applier applies templated resources on kubebernetes.
-It can be use as a CLI or as a package in your code allowing you to apply embeded templates to your clusters.
+It can be use as a CLI or as a Go package in your code allowing you to apply embeded templates to your clusters.
 ## Introduction to template

 The template supports the [text/template](https://golang.org/pkg/text/template/) framework and so you can use statements defined in that framework.